liquidlegs/Discord-emoji-converter/README.md

 # Discord-emoji-converter

-A little python3 script that can be used to convert ascii text and some special characters to the discord emoji regional characters.
+A simple little script to convert text to the discord regional character emojis.

+Just type in the text you want to convert and the script spit out the emoji code, and copy it to the clipboard.
+When your done just type !!exit to the close the program.